Namtech/fashion-journal/README.md

 - |__ wp-[...]-------------------------// Wordpress files.
 - |
 - |__ webpackage-----------------------// Source of templates development.
-- |     |__ wp-content---------------- // Preserve the structure of root wp-content folder, used for template development
+- |     |__ wp-content---------------- // Preserve the structure of root wp-content folder,
+- |         |                          // Used for template development
 - |         |__ themes
 - |         |__ plugins
 - |         |__ index.php